RestDB/crudlify/README.md

 > Tip: Inspect the app output using the `coho logs -f` command.

-Alternatively run and manage it yourself, this is shown in the next section.
+Alternatively run and manage it yourself with Express and mongoDB, this is shown in the next section.

 ## Run application with Express server and MongoDB